artkoder/cat-weather-new/README.md

 - `/amber` – open the inline picker for the Янтарный канал, then drill down to channel-specific toggles.

 ### Channel configuration & migration
 - Upgrading from previous releases automatically copies the legacy assets channel into both the weather storage and recognition tables, so existing setups continue to work.
-Once the bot is updated you can run `/set_weather_assets_channel` and `/set_recognition_channel` to decouple the roles.
-Use `/set_assets_channel` if you prefer to keep a single shared channel.
+Once the bot is updated configure two independent storages by running `/set_weather_assets_channel` and `/set_recognition_channel` separately.
+Use `/set_assets_channel confirm` only if you prefer to keep a single shared channel.

 ## User Stories
 ### Implemented